1. The United Nations Global Compact

 In December 2015, on the occasion of the Climate Change Conference in Paris (COP21), Naval Group reported on its progress towards protecting the marine environment and communicated its actions in line with France’s national strategy for an ecological transition towards sustainable development 2015-2020.

-In Mai 2019, Naval Group took part in a peer review organised by the Global Compact France network aimed at confirming the company’s compliance with the 10 principles of the Global Compact.
-The actions conducted by the group allowed it to obtain certification, for the fifth year in a row, at the “Advanced” Global Compact level.
+In Juni 2020, Naval Group took part in a peer review organised by the Global Compact France network aimed at confirming the company’s compliance with the 10 principles of the Global Compact.
+The actions conducted by the group allowed it to obtain certification, for the sixth year in a row, at the “Advanced” Global Compact level.
 It is a matter of great pride for the Group.

 For the first time in 2016, Naval Group conducted a study of the group’s socio-economic impact on the Cherbourg agglomeration, La Manche county and France as a whole, and entrusted this study to an independent consultant.
 In 2017, the study of the group’s socio-economic impact was extended to the study of its environmental footprint, this time for all French sites.
 A summary of this study was published in the Financial Report 2017.